jugal09xx/Instagram-Clone-DBMS/README.md

 - edit a comment
 - delete comment on a post

-The database schema has been designed and implemented in PostgreSQL.
+The database schema has been designed and implemented in *PostgreSQL*.

 ## Database Schema - Tables